Page last updated: February 2, 2024

 - Why should I be concerned about my child getting COVID-19?

-Since the beginning of the pandemic, over 12 million children in the United States have gotten COVID-19.
-New COVID-19 variants are more dangerous and infectious to children than the original strains and led to peak COVID-19 hospitalizations among youth.
+Since the beginning of the pandemic, over 15 million children in the United States have gotten COVID-19.
+New COVID-19 variants are currently responsible for most infections and hospitalizations in the United States.

 Children who get infected with COVID-19 may be at greater risk for Multisystem inflammatory syndrome (MIS-C).
 MIS-C is a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.
 While it is still unknown what causes MIS-C, many children with MIS-C had COVID-19, or had been around someone with COVID-19.
 MIS-C can be serious, even deadly, but most children diagnosed with this condition have gotten better with medical care.